niclaszll/Reagier-React-Social-Network/README.md

 ## Overview

-React and Redux together with Material UI as the UI framework form the front end of the application.
+The foundation of the frontend for this application are React and Redux together with Material UI as the UI framework.

 Firebase is used as a flexible and scalable backend.
-Cloud functions serve as REST interface, which provides access to user authentication, storage and the database.
+Cloud functions serve as a REST interface, which provides access to user authentication, storage and the database.

 ![Overview](Screenshots/overview.png "Overview")